 Why do we need calcium and phosphate?

 Calcium and phosphate combine to make calcium phosphate in your body.
-This is the chief material that gives hardness and strength to your bones and teeth.
+This is the chief material that makes your bones and teeth hard and strong.
 Calcium is also needed as part of the complex mechanism that helps your blood to clot after an injury.
 As well, it is needed for your muscles and nerves to work properly.
-Phosphate works in conjunction with calcium for these functions.
+Phosphate works along with calcium for these functions.
 Phosphate is also needed for the production of energy within your body.

 What causes hyperparathyroidism?